SV Schalding-Heining

-The SV Schalding-Heining is a German association football club from the suburb of Schalding-Heining in the city of Passau, Bavaria.
-One of the club's main achievements is the fact that it was the first winner of the Bavarian Cup in 1998.
+SV Schalding-Heining is a German association football club from the suburb of Schalding-Heining in the city of Passau, Bavaria.
+The club was the first winner of the Bavarian Cup, in 1998.

 History

 The club was formed on 22 May 1946, after the Second World War, mostly from players of the FC Rittsteig, which had gone defunct during the war.
 The formation was initiated by a friendly between the villages of Schalding and Heining, which ended 0–0.
 Originally, the club name was simply SV Schalding but in the early 1950s it was altered to SV Schalding-Heining.

 The club achieved some immediate success, winning its league, the C-Klasse Passau and earning promotion to the B-Klasse Passau in 1947.
 For the next forty years, the SV S-H would fluctuate between the local A-Klasse and C-Klasse, the later being the lowest tier of league football in Bavaria.

 In 1989, the club for the first time managed to leave the local leagues, earning promotion to the Bezirksliga Niederbayern-Ost (VI).
 After a short stint and relegation, it returned to this level in 1992.
 This time with more success, the SV survived in this league and earned promotion to the Bezirksoberliga Niederbayern in 1994, the highest league in the Lower Bavaria region.

 It earned a league championship in the BOL in its first season but chose to decline promotion to the next level up at this stage.
 A second title in this league in 1999 however meant the SV now accepted promotion, to the Landesliga Bayern-Mitte, the league the club would spend its time in since then a second place in 2007 being its greatest success.
 In this season, 2006–07, the club managed to win 14 games in a row which contributed largely to this achievement.
 This qualified the team for the promotion round where it lost to TSV Grossbardorf 2–3 after leading 2–0 after 11 minutes.